Note – all information for the tools mentioned eg pricing plans, additional features etc. are correct to our knowledge at the time of writing.

 If you do have the budget, this is something that we would recommend you invest in for your podcast, as it will help with the success and growth of your show.
 All the tools mentioned above have their strengths and USPs, so pick the one that suits what you need, right now.

-What else do you need to record a podcast?
+What do you need to record a good quality podcast?

-It’s not just recording and editing software that goes into making a high quality podcast, but Captivate has got you covered.
+It’s not just recording software that goes into making a high-quality podcast.
+Here’s other things that you need to consider:

 Here’s an article breaking down everything you could possibly need, including Amazon store links by our Co-Founder Mark Aquith, who shares his own picks!